RoniPa/SaunaApp/README.md

 - _longitude:_ Float number representing the longitude (location)
 - _owner:_ User id of the owner
 - _ownerName:_ Display name for the owner
-- _photoPath:_ Possibly the relative path to the image for this sauna in Firebase storage
+- _photoPath:_ Relative path to the image for this sauna in Firebase Storage (if set)
 - _rating:_ Current average of ratings
 - _ratingCount:_ Amount of ratings given, maxed to 500 to emphasize newer ratings when calculating the average.
+This number is off the top of my head and can be adjusted to lower/increase the impact of new ratings.

 ### Rating
 Represents a rating given to a Sauna by an user.